Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experiment Setup, Dataset Collection and Evaluation Method

 \subsection{Evaluation Method}

-The confusion matrix with accuracy, precision and recall proposed in~\cite{confusion_matrix1, confusion_matrix2} is widely used to evaluate the performance of many machine learning systems.
-We denote TP, FP, TN, FN to be “True Positive”, “False Positive”, “True Negative”, and “False Negative”, respectively.
-The accuracy of total system with $T$ classes of normal behaviors and different types of attacks as follows:
+The confusion matrix with accuracy, precision, and recall proposed in~\cite{confusion_matrix1} is widely used to evaluate the performance of machine learning algorithms.
+Let TP, FP, TN, and FN denote ``True Positive'', ``False Positive'', ``True Negative'', and ``False Negative'', respectively.
+The accuracy of the total system with $T$ classes including normal behaviors and different types of attacks is as follows:

+The precision of class $t$ is calculated as $P_{re}^t = \frac{TP_t}{TP_t+FP_t}$.
+In this paper, we use weighted average precision to evaluate the performance of the whole system.
+We denote $S_t$ as the number of samples of class $t$ and $S$ as the number of samples of the whole dataset.
+The weighted average precision is calculated as follows:

+The recall of class $t$ is calculated by $R_e^t = \frac{TP_t}{TP_t+FN_t}$.
+The weighted average recall that we use to calculate the performance of the total system is calculated as follows:

-In the next section, we also use the accuracy, precision, recall to evaluate and compare the performance of our proposed Collaborative Learning model (proposed CoL) with two other baseline methods, i.e., Centralized Learning model (CeL) and Independent Learning model (IL).
+In the next section, we also use accuracy, precision, recall to evaluate and compare the performance of our proposed Collaborative Learning model (proposed CoL) with two other baseline methods, i.e., Centralized Learning model (CeL) and Independent Learning model (IL).